Mazlumsert1/Lsd-Report/README.md

 * __Application Programming Interface (API)__ - External programs shall be able to publish posts and comments to the system.

 ![Text](https://github.com/HakimiX/Documentation/blob/master/Models/InterfacesModel.jpg)

+The reason we are getting this **status 429** is because, our server asks of us to stop spamming requests in a specific time interval: These requests are of course from the simulator.
+The way we could have solved this problem, would be

 ### 1.2.
 Development process
 We have been using github to version control and collaboration, so that the we as a group could split the different assignments.
 The assigments has ussually been splitted in pairs, since we are 4 in the team (Mazlum & Ismail) and (Mert & Mustafa).